manaswiraj01/Sorting-Visualizer/README.md

 A sorting visualizer is a tool that graphically represents the process of sorting an array using various sorting algorithms.
 This helps in understanding how each algorithm works step-by-step.
-Here is a brief description of the sorting algorithms your visualizer covers:
+Here is a brief description of the sorting algorithms this visualizer covers:

 1. Bubble Sort: Repeatedly compares adjacent elements and swaps them if they are in the wrong order.
 This process is repeated until the array is sorted.
 It's simple but inefficient for large datasets.